 Student Privacy and Safety: Students should be aware of Phishing attempts made against their email accounts on the Internet.
 Phishing is the fraudulent practice of sending emails pretending to be a reputable source in order to have students reveal personal or financial information.
 To help spot phishing attempts students should be skeptical of unsolicited emails or emails pertaining to sensitive information.
-Students should check the sender's email address for any errors and be aware that only Boys' Latin employees and students have emails ending in @boyslatin.org and @boyslatin.org and @boyslatin.org and gboyslatin.org and <a hr
+Students should check the sender's email address for any errors and be aware that only Boys' Latin employees and students have emails ending in @boyslatin.org and <a hr